Learn and Explore

 Peak Season Group Projects (May through October)

 Planning over 200 projects and assigning groups to them is a huge task!
-To manage the work, the Yosemite Volunteer Program Office posts a catalog of projects [860 kb PDF] online.
+To manage the work, the Yosemite Volunteer Program Office posts a group volunteer project guide [1.4 MB PDF] online.
 It contains program policies, project descriptions, dates for planned projects, and a project request form.
-In order to assign projects fairly, we ask that groups wait until the catalog is posted to schedule a group volunteer project during this peak season.
-The catalog is posted in mid-January each year, and we usually begin accepting project requests the fourth Monday in January.
-For 2017, the catalog is now online, and any project received before February 2 at 11:59 pm will be given first-round consideration in a lottery.
-As our process for assigning groups has changed, it’s important that you read the information in the catalog before applying.
-If you would like to be notified when the catalog is posted online each year, pleaseemail us with your name, group name, email, and phone number.
+In order to assign projects fairly, we ask that groups wait until the guide is posted to schedule a group volunteer project during this peak season.
+For 2020, the guide is now online, and any project received before February 2 at 11:59 pm will be given first-round consideration in a lottery.
+As our process for assigning groups has changed, it’s important that you read the information in the guide before applying.
+If you would like to be notified when the guide is posted online each year, please email us with your name, group name, email, and phone number.

 Alternative Spring Breaks